A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced HP-MOCD, a high-performance evolutionary multi-objective algorithm for large-scale network community detection.
-Built on the NSGA-II framework, HP-MOCD incorporates topology-aware crossover and mutation operators, coupled with a parallelized, efficient implementation, ensuring scalability and practical applicability.
-Unlike traditional single-objective heuristics and earlier MOEA-based approaches, HP-MOCD provides a principled mechanism to capture diverse structural trade-offs via Pareto-optimal partitions.
-The algorithm consistently outperformed other evolutionary methods in runtime and scalability, maintaining competitive or superior accuracy, even in complex or noisy networks.
+Built upon the NSGA-II framework, HP-MOCD incorporates topology-aware crossover and mutation operators, coupled with a parallelized and efficient implementation that ensures practical scalability.
+In contrast to traditional single-objective heuristics and earlier MOEA-based methods, HP-MOCD produces a Pareto front of diverse, high-quality partitions, enabling a principled exploration of trade-offs between structural cohesion and ground-truth alignment.

-These results significantly advance the state-of-the-art in multi-objective community detection.
-While most existing methods are limited by high computational costs or inflexibility, HP-MOCD demonstrates multi-objective expressiveness combined with high-performance execution.
-Furthermore, its ability to yield diverse, high-quality partitions makes the algorithm especially suitable for exploratory network analysis and downstream tasks benefiting from structural alternatives.
+Extensive experiments on synthetic and real-world datasets show that HP-MOCD consistently outperforms prior evolutionary methods in both runtime and robustness, while delivering competitive accuracy, particularly in scenarios involving noisy, ambiguous, or large-scale networks.
+Even in cases where single-objective methods such as Louvain or Leiden yield higher scores in individual metrics, HP-MOCD maintains a more balanced performance profile across AMI, NMI, modularity, and F1-score, highlighting the benefits of its multi-objective formulation.

 Future work can extend the algorithm to support overlapping communities and more general network types, such as weighted, directed, or temporal graphs.
 Another promising path involves improving robustness under high mixing regimes (\( \mu \to 1 \)), potentially through hybrid strategies or advanced selection mechanisms.
-Finally, we intend to explore integration with NSGA-III \cite{nsga3}, and other recent MOEA frameworks to further improve performance in scenarios involving more than two objectives, such as modularity, conductance, or community balance.
+An additional direction includes investigating the resilience of communities under node or edge failures, as explored in prior work on failure-resilient communities~\cite{wang2018constructing, wang2019community}.
+We also envision extending our experimental evaluation by incorporating additional datasets and more baseline algorithms, such as those proposed by~\cite{Ghoshal:2019, Ghoshal:2021}, to more thoroughly assess the strengths and limitations of HP-MOCD in diverse scenarios.
+Furthermore, accurate and scalable community detection can serve as a foundation for downstream applications such as diffusion source inference and diffusion containment in complex networks, which increasingly rely on community structure to enhance performance~\cite{liu2023containment, liu2024observer, liu2025source}.
+Lastly, we plan to explore integration with NSGA-III~\cite{nsga3} and other recent MOEA frameworks to support higher-dimensional objectives, such as conductance and community balance, thereby expanding the scope of multi-objective community detection.